samiitdh/SSL_Project/Instructions.md

 This page has an html form with "Room Number"(a dropdown list with default room numbers) "Date" "Time".
 All these are stored in the "room_reqs" table along with the user's name who made the request.

 Students:\
-"home_student.php"
+"home_student.php" - Taken by Sathvik\
 This page has two buttons - "Change Password"(to change_pswd.php) and "Events"(to view_events.php) **NOTE** Students make use of the same php files as faculty ("view_events.php", "event_req.php")for events feature.
 See if this idea is good.

 Administrator:\
-Add a button to home_admin.php "Room Occupancy" to take him to "admin_room.php"
+Add a button to home_admin.php "Room Occupancy" to take him to "admin_room.php" - Taken by Sathvik

-"admin_room.php"
+"admin_room.php" - Taken by Sathvik\
 In this page, there is a text box for entering the room number which a table with the columns "Taken By", "Date", "Time" with the room number as its title (from the "rooms" table).
 In the bottom of this page, there is a button "View Room Requests"(To admin_roomreq.php)

-"admin_roomreq.php"
+"admin_roomreq.php" - Taken by Sathvik\
 This page displays the contents of the mysql table "room_reqs" as an html table with a button for every row "Accept" which deletes the corresponding row in "room_reqs" but adds it to the "rooms" table and "Deny" which deletes the corresponding row in "room_reqs" table.

-"view_courses.php"
+"view_courses.php" \
 Modify home_admin.php to include buttons - "View Course List"(view_courses.php) and "Add a Student to a Course"(to add_students.php) \
 The course name and faculty names are displayed as a table with "delete" for every row which deletes the mysql tables "$id_courses"
 There is a button at the bottom "Add Course" which takes us to "add_courses.php"

-"add_courses.php"
+"add_courses.php" \
 Modify init.php to include a table "courses" with columns "name" "instuctor" "unique_id".
 A html form with input for name of faculty and course name.
 Add a check for if name of individual is faculty or student.
 When submission of form is succesful, create a table through this php "$id_courses" (where $id is the unique id of course) with columns "name" "roll number" and "unique_id"(of the student).

-"add_students.php"
+"add_students.php" \
 A html form with a dropdown list of course names(from courses table) and "Roll Number" of the student which on submission adds a row to the table ($id_courses) get $id from courses table and name of the student from individual table.

 Faculty: